bobbimanners/Foenixcorn/README.md

 It looks like the Acorn language ROMs will have to be patched to replace any references to zero page addresses $00 and $01, because these control the MMU on Foenix hardware.

+A patched BBC BASIC v2 ROM already exists, because this was already ported to C64 back in the 1980s!
+For the other languages, some work is required to find the references to addresses $00 and $01 and modify them to somewhere else in page zero (MOS reserved space.)

 ### Foenix MMU

 The Foenix hardware includes an MMU: